-For percentages, 100 times the quotient of the numerators divided by the denominators.
+For percentages, the numerators divided by the denominators, multiplied by 100.

 Missing data or "don't know" responses on the questions on whether the child had diarrhea are excluded from numerators and denominators, assuming no illness.

 Missing data or "don't know" responses for whether sought advice or treatment and from whom are excluded from numerators, assuming no treatment sought from a specific health facility or provider.